-The following year Congress made a national park of a remarkable limestone cavern in the Black Hills of southwestern South Dakota, not far from one of Custer's famous battle fields.
+In 1903 Congress made a national park of a remarkable limestone cavern in the Black Hills of southwestern South Dakota, not far from one of Custer's famous battle fields.
 Its name, Wind Cave, comes from a current of air which passes in and out of its mouth intermittently.
-The walls, ceilings, and floors of the many large and involved passages and chambers are elaborately and magnificently decorated with the fantastic formations usual in limestone caves.
+The walls, ceilings, and floors of the many large and involved passages and chambers are elaborately decorated with the fantastic formations usual in limestone caves.

-The park has a surface area of 16 square miles, a part of which is maintained as a national game preserve for bison, elk, and antelope.
+The park has a surface area of 19 square miles, a part of which is maintained as a national game preserve for bison, elk, and antelope.